HugoBothaMD/naip-ssast/README.md

 ## Known errors
 Before installing any packages or attempting to run the code, be aware of the following errors and missing functionality:
 1. If you pass any value above 0 for `num_workers`, you will get an error when you attempt to load a batch.
 Due to lack of GPU, it is unclear if this is only an issue on CPU only machines.
-2. Mixup is not yet supported, weighted averaging hasn't been debugged.
+2. Original implementations not debugged to be compatible with new classification head <- maybe stick the old classification head back in>.
+Weighted averaging hasn't been debugged.
 3. It does not seem like the learning rate warmup is functioning properly, we will be going in to debug this later.

 ## Running requirements